Work smarter, not harder with Office 365

 But where Office really shines is in its ability to adapt to the changing environment, and Microsoft Office 365 has listened to the call from its customers for the user experience to be simplified and its powers more accessible.
 So they have recently announced updates to the user experience for Word, PowerPoint, Excel, OneNote and Outlook; updates which will roll out gradually, and will cater for the new culture of work, balancing power and simplicity.

-With over 135 million Microsoft Office 365 users, it is important that future updates are implemented in the correct way.
-To ensure this, Microsoft always consider the principles of "The Three Cs":
+Office has more than a billion monthly users, so it is important that these new changes are done the right way.
+Microsoft based the changes on the principles of "The Three Cs":

 ✔ Context - Although customers love the power of Office, they don't need every feature at once.
 The new designs will understand the context of your work, so you can focus on getting the job done with the most relevant commands and collaborating with others seamlessly.

 ✔ Control - Every user has their own preferred way to work, so the user interface can be customised.